NicolasMassart/mkdocs-material-insider-meta-plugin-issue-demo/README.md

 # Mkdocs Material Insider Meta and Tag index issue demo project

-## Run the example
+## Install the example

-1. create a python virtual env and activate it
+1. create a python virtual env and activate it.
-2.
+1. run:
     ```bash
-    export MKDOCS_GITHUB_TOKEN=<your Github token to access insider repos>
+    MKDOCS_GITHUB_TOKEN=<your Github token to access insider repos> \
-    export MKDOCS_GITHUB_USER=<your Github user name to access insider repos>
     pip install -r requirements.txt
     ```

+## Run the example

-3. run `mkdocs serve`
+1. run `mkdocs serve -f mkdocs-insider.yml`
-4. navigate to tags index and notice the pages with first and second tags are not visible but only third tag is displayed in the TOC beacause it's the only one to be defined directly in the page.
+1. navigate to tags index page and notice the pages with first and second tags are not visible but only third tag page is displayed in the TOC because it's the only one to have tags defined directly in the page.
+1. Uncomment the Meta config in `mkdocs.yml` and wait for the site to recompile and refresh and go to the tags index page again.
+All the pages are now listed.